 Who We Are

-The Milwaukee County Department on Aging was created in 1991 to provide a single point of access to services for people aged 60 and over.
+The Milwaukee County DHHS Division on Aging provides a single point of access to services for people aged 60 and over.
 We affirm the dignity and value of older adults of this county by supporting their choices for living in and giving to our community.

 Our vision is that all Milwaukee County elders will have the resources to live as independently as possible in their communities.

-The Department on Aging is made up of two divisions: the Area Agency on Aging and the Aging Resource Center.
+The DHHS Division on Aging is made up of the Area Agency on Aging and the Aging & Disability Resource Center.

 Area Agency on Aging